marshalsimons/Tapo-C100-IoT-Hacking/README.md

 <img width="863" height="428" alt="Screenshot 2026-07-19 145651" src="https://github.com/user-attachments/assets/a78430ff-171a-40cd-a43f-562e18398c8b" />

 With the root user password in hand, we can attempt to crack it.
-However, before doing so, we can conduct some research to see if it has been posted anywhere, as brute forcing isn't a solid option without some evidence to start with.
-However, we are in luck as they were already found to be root/slpingenic.
+However, bruteforcing a hash can be difficult with certain algorithms as the password may be to complex to crack in a reasonable amount of time.
+So first we can conduct some research to see if it has been posted anywhere.
+Default credentials are relativly easy to find as they are seldomed changed and exchange hands frequecntly.
+For our device we are in luck as they were already found to be root/slpingenic.

 Now we can move on to getting a shell by connecting to the UART port.
 While not all boards will be the same, UART can easily be identified with 4 contact pads in a row.
 Some devices will still have the pins attached, which will save some soldering.

 <img width="489" height="402" alt="image" src="https://github.com/user-attachments/assets/8b9f81ae-7e8a-4d85-bcd8-dfdb25263077" />